Later this summer, I have an ultrasound scheduled to begin the process of maybe, finally, diagnosing the endometriosis that I believe I have.

-To be honest, sometimes my belly dance practice lapses.
+In the time since my favorite instructor moved out of town, my belly dance practice has sometimes lapsed.
 Sometimes I feel like I don't have time, or I have a period so bad I can barely stand up, and I fall out of the habit.
 Sometimes it's too hot or I don't feel like picking up the floor or I'm having a day when I don't feel like inhabiting my body so consciously.

-The Quarantine 15 wasn't necessarily a bad thing for me (I used to cross the line into underweight every time I got sick), it has been a little confusing to my body image because at the same time, my belly has begun to bloat more, especially before my period, so much that I look pregnant.
-I want to keep the focus on my health and not fitting a particular beauty standard (or last year’s shorts—farewell, old friends!), so I’ve gone back to belly dance as a practice more likely to help me accept my new belly than to give me a disorder in a doomed attempt to lose it through exercise.
+The Quarantine 15 wasn't necessarily a bad thing for me (I used to cross the line into underweight every time I got sick, especially during hot summers), it has been a little confusing to my body image because at the same time, my belly has begun to bloat more, especially before my period, so much that I look pregnant.
+I want to keep the focus on my health and not fitting a particular beauty standard (or last year’s shorts—farewell, old friends!), so I’ve gone back to belly dance as a practice more likely to help me accept my new belly than to frustrate me in a doomed attempt to lose it.
 (It might be something that requires medication, surgery, or just plain acceptance that this is my body shape until menopause.
 I'll find out more after my ultrasound.)

 I won't lie, I got majorly comfortable in my sweats and OG authentic mom jeans (hahahaha, the extremely old, baggy, knee-ripped, vintage DKNY "boyfriend jeans" in the back of my closet have made a comeback that is, apparently, in style!), and a recurrence of severe anemia had me lounging on the couch quite a lot in the early days of quarantine.